 Mustang Leadership Partners adopted Abe in April of 2016.
 He arrived to the farm in Tennessee on July 4, 2016 and has been wonderful since he stepped off the trailer.

 Abe is an amazing example of the athletic abilities that mustangs possess.
-While he was quiet the bucker when first put under saddle, Abe has decided to use his athletic abilities for us, not against us!
+He was quite the bucker when first put under saddle, but has decided to use his athletic abilities for us, not against us!
+Given his athleticism, Abe has joined the rodeo as a bronc.
 He is quiet, personable and likes to cuddle.
-He is a sweet boy and from how much he is growing, he will be a big one too.
+He is a sweet boy and has grown tremendously.

 Students in the after school MLP program named Abe from Abraham Lincoln as this US President is a symbol of freedom for all peoples and nations.